Course Outline

 • Handling VR controller input

-• Exercise: Implementing a grab planets feature (user interaction in VR)
+• Exercise: Implementing a grab function for planets (user interaction in VR)

 Day 4

-• Movement in VR: Technical and design considerations (teleport, translation, dash)
+• Movement in VR: Technical and design considerations (teleportation, translation, dashing)

 • Exercise: Switching between models